ndiego/icon-block/readme.txt

 * Add additional border support (color, width, style)
 * Add margin support (top, bottom)
-* Add the ability to set an `aria-label` on the icon and link
+* Add the ability to set an `aria-label` on the icon and link.
 * Add the core Unlock icon.
 * Add the core Comment Author Avatar icon.
 * Add the core Comment Author Name icon.